alexiskovi/rus_road_signs/README.md

-# rus_road_signs
+# Russian road signs
-Neural networks for detecting and classifying russian road signs
+Neural networks for detecting and classifying russian road signs (will be here sometime)